polkadot-developers/polkadot-docs/develop/interoperability/test-and-debug.md

 The XCM Emulator provides both advantages and limitations when testing cross-chain communication in simulated environments.

-- Pros:
+- **Pros**:
-    - Interactive debugging - offers tracing capabilities similar to EVM, enabling detailed analysis of issues
+    - **Interactive debugging** - offers tracing capabilities similar to EVM, enabling detailed analysis of issues
-    - Runtime composability - facilitates testing and integration of multiple runtime components
+    - **Runtime composability** - facilitates testing and integration of multiple runtime components
-    - Immediate feedback - supports Test-Driven Development (TDD) by providing rapid test results
+    - **Immediate feedback** - supports Test-Driven Development (TDD) by providing rapid test results
-    - Seamless integration testing - simplifies the process of testing new runtime versions in an isolated environment
+    - **Seamless integration testing** - simplifies the process of testing new runtime versions in an isolated environment

-- Cons:
+- **Cons**:
-    - Simplified emulation - always assumes message delivery, which may not mimic real-world network behavior
+    - **Simplified emulation** - always assumes message delivery, which may not mimic real-world network behavior
-    - Dependency challenges - requires careful management of dependency versions and patching.
+    - **Dependency challenges** - requires careful management of dependency versions and patching.
 Refer to the [Cargo dependency documentation](https://doc.rust-lang.org/cargo/reference/overriding-dependencies.html){target=\_blank}
-    - Compilation overhead - testing environments can be resource-intensive, requiring frequent compilation updates
+    - **Compilation overhead** - testing environments can be resource-intensive, requiring frequent compilation updates

-### How does it work?
+### How Does It Work?

 The `xcm-emulator` package builds upon the functionality provided by the `xcm-simulator` package, offering the same set of macros while extending their capabilities.
 In addition to the standard features, `xcm-emulator` introduces new tools that make testing cross-chain communication more comprehensive.

 One of the key additions is the [`decl_test_bridges`](https://github.com/paritytech/polkadot-sdk/blob/master/cumulus/xcm/xcm-emulator/src/lib.rs#L1178){target=\_blank} macro.
 This macro allows developers to define and implement mock bridges for testing interoperability in the Polkadot ecosystem.

-- [`decl_test_bridges`](https://github.com/paritytech/polkadot-sdk/blob/master/cumulus/xcm/xcm-emulator/src/lib.rs#L1178){target=\_blank} - enables the creation of multiple bridges between chains, specifying their source chain, target chain, and the handler responsible for processing messages.
+- [**`decl_test_bridges`**](https://github.com/paritytech/polkadot-sdk/blob/master/cumulus/xcm/xcm-emulator/src/lib.rs#L1178){target=\_blank} - enables the creation of multiple bridges between chains, specifying their source chain, target chain, and the handler responsible for processing messages

     ```rust
     decl_test_bridges! {